What Are The Reserves Used For?

 The framework balances between the needs of today and tomorrow.
 It underscores the Government’s commitment to continue growing our reserves, while allowing the Government to tap on part of the investment income for current spending.

-If we spend more from NIRC today, we would effectively be reducing the amount of reserves available for future use, which might result in higher taxes or reduced expenditure for our future needs.
+If we spend more from NIRC today, we would effectively be reducing the reserves available for future use, which might result in higher taxes in the future or reduced expenditure for our future needs.

 Understand more: Net Investment Returns Contribution (NIRC)

-The annual Net Investment Returns Contribution (NIRC) amount is published in each year’s Government Budget.
+The annual Net Investment Returns Contribution (NIRC) amount is published in the Government's annual Budget.
 NIRC comprises:

 - Up to 50% of the Net Investment Returns (NIR) on the net assets invested by GIC, MAS, and Temasek; and